Vultyr/vultyr/README.md

 ## Description

 Vultyr is an app designed to help students with their classes, it makes it easier to communicate, it's crowd sourced and so much more.
+Vultyr can be described as Reddit for students.

 ## Features